 Every home, with or without kiddos, needs a first aid kit.
-Especially now that summer is upon us.
-You’ll also need some first aid kit rules:
+Below you’ll see some first aid kit rules:

 - You need one first aid kit inside your home and one in each family vehicle.